Lifespan: Eishō 12 (1515) to 11/19 of Tenshō 17 (1589)

 Honnō Temple Incident

-On 6/2 of Tenshō 10 (1582), Akechi Mitsuhide served as the ringleader of a coup d’état resulting in the unexpected death of his lord, Oda Nobunaga, in an incident known as the Honnō Temple Incident.
+On 6/2 of Tenshō 10 (1582), Akechi Mitsuhide served as the ringleader of a coup d’état resulting in the unexpected death of his lord, Oda Nobunaga, in an event known as the Honnō Temple Incident.
 Ittetsu called upon kokujin, or provincial landowners, in Mino to back his nephew, Saitō Toshitaka (the fourth son of Saitō Dōsan), located in Gifu Castle, and to maintain their independence from Mitsuhide.
 Having once been ousted by Nobunaga and residing in the territory of the Inaba, the family of Andō Morinari aimed to restore their position by joining forces with Mitsuhide.
 The Andō recaptured Kitagata Castle in their former territory, and, after attacking Honda Castle, clashed with Ittetsu.
 Ittetsu’s forces prevailed against the Andō, killing Morinari among others.

 Within weeks of the coup, Mitsuhide was killed at the Battle of Yamazaki, but, owing to the death of Nobunaga, Mino experienced a loss of governance leading to frequent clashes among rival clans.
 Ittetsu prevailed in battle against Horiike Han-no-jō, Ittetsu’s son-in-law and the lord of Ibi Castle in the Ibi District of Mino, and took control of the territory.
 He brought Kasuga-no-tsubone, his grandchild from a daughter married into another family, into the Inaba family and, until adulthood, she resided at Shimizu Castle in Mino.